DarluceReis/advanced-network-protocols/README.md

 # 🌐 Network Configuration Project

 This repository contains the configuration files and a detailed explanation of the **network topology** I designed and implemented in **Cisco Packet Tracer**.
-The project demonstrates my skills in **network administration**, including:
+The project uses the following network configuration techniques:

 - **VLSM subnetting**
 - **Dynamic routing** (RIP)